Master of Disability Policy and Practice (1.5 years)

 Master of Disability Policy and Practice graduates have access to full membership of the Developmental Educators Australia Inc, and status in the National Disability Insurance Scheme (NDIS) and other processional sectors as a developmental educator.

-- An Honours degree (or equivalent) in Disability or a closely related discipline from an approved tertiary institution; or
+- an Honours degree in Disability or a closely related discipline; or

-- An approved Bachelor degree of three or more years duration and a postgraduate qualification in an area closely related to Disability
+- a Bachelor degree of three or more years duration and a postgraduate qualification in an area closely related to Disability.

 English Proficiency Requirements